Tips for Troubleshooting the Target Allocator

 - name: bleh

-, the same applies, except that it picks up Kubernetes pods that match on labels, namespaces, and named ports.
-For example, see thisPodMonitor
+PodMonitor, the same applies, except that it picks up Kubernetes pods that match on labels, namespaces, and named ports.
+For example, see thisPodMonitorresource definition.

 Final Thoughts